 SDPs applying for accreditation for N4-N6 Programmes (NATED Report 191) will also receive a Pro-Forma Invoice for the non-refundable Desktop Evaluation fee of R2 000.00.
 Proof of payment must be sent when you return the site visit confirmation documents.

-The upload link will be sent within 2 working days after the application form is submitted.
-Once received, you have 21 days to submit your documents.
+The upload link will be sent in the following calendar month.
+Once received, you have 5 working days to submit your documents.

 Step 2: Desktop Evaluation